 Talk to us about the big day!
-We want all the details
+Give us all the details.

-We were asking everyone to travel a long way up to northern NSW, over the New Years Eve period, so we wanted to make sure we entertained our guests over a few days.
+We asked everyone to travel a long way up to northern New South Wales, over the New Year’s Eve period, so we wanted to make sure we entertained our guests over a few days.
 We also wanted everyone to get to know each other.
 Everyone has been at those weddings where no one talks to anyone they didn’t already know, and it seems such a shame.
 We wanted friends from Canberra, for example, to meet our basketball friends and spend time with them, rather than just sitting making polite small talk.

-So, the day before the wedding we had a pizza party out in the garden in the afternoon, which was an excellent opportunity to introduce everyone and relax.
+The day before the wedding, we had a pizza party in the garden in the afternoon, which was an excellent opportunity to introduce everyone and relax.

 The day itself was THE BEST.
 After we had coffee just the two of us, we popped to the barn where our brilliant friends were already sorting out the photo booth and sound-checking, and the florists had arrived and were getting the gorgeous hanging greenery underway.

 Anne got ready in a cabin at the venue with her oldest friend Cathy, and Somerset got ready over the road with her family (her two closest friends live in the UK and sadly couldn’t make it over).